Ideas for Contributing to Horned Lizard Conservation

 - Contribute services or materials - we need everything from artists to zoologists!

 - Try not to pick up a horned lizard as it can cause stress and take photos of them in their native habitat only.
+Most species are protected from being picked up and is considered illegal to do so.

 - If you want to see them, there are some zoos that have them on exhibit.
 But check with the zoo first to see if the horned lizard is still there.
+They will be happy to take donations to help with their care.

 - If you see one, please leave it where you found it!
 That one horned lizard may be able to produce more offspring for future generations to see!